PetrColinSky/AdriaArray/readme.md

 If you want to display the stations in GoogleEarth, go to AdA/GOOG/ and take the *.kml files.

-In AdA/, there are two pdf files with documentation.
+In AdA/, there are two pdf files with documentation:

 maps-legend.pdf explains how the AdriaArray network was planned and what can be seen on the maps.
 It is enough to read this text to understand the maps provided.